Glatzli/model_comparison_codes/README.md

     		- RichDEM: failed installation, probably same as xDEM
   		- Google earth engine: complicated ...  https://developers.google.com/earth-engine/apidocs/ee-terrain-aspect#colab-python)
+    - Am I calculating it right? paper says: choose 4 GPs which least deviate from the meas. site.
+But I'm doing that with my AD calcs, right?

 - find extent of CAP: look at 2m temperature => get overview of valley in models